CDan26/ConvenienceSystem/README.md

 * ConvenienceFormClient: A Client based on WinForms
 * ConvenienceServer: The server part of the system

-Known Issues:
-* On Mono 3.10. on OS X 10.10 the Winforms will not work du to a bug in Mono

 Further requirements:
 * MySQL Database (struct can be found in ConvenienceDB.sql)